 Elevation: 515 ft

-This is a beautiful and quiet trail that’s near Castle Rock State Park.
+This is one of our favorite beautiful and quiet hiking trails in South Bay that’s near Castle Rock State Park.
 It’s pretty exposed so best not in the middle of a hot day.
 But it has great vistas and nice, wide paths.
 A great one to get some exercise but still short.